-James W. Pennebaker is the Regents Centennial Professor of Liberal Arts and Executive Director of Project 2021.
+James W. Pennebaker is the Regents Centennial Professor of Liberal Arts.
 He and his students are exploring natural language use, group dynamics, and personality in educational and other real world settings.
 His earlier work on expressive writing found that physical health and work performance can improve by simple writing and/or talking exercises.
 His cross-disciplinary research is related to linguistics, clinical and cognitive psychology, communications, medicine, and computer science.
 His current position with Project 2021 involves rethinking undergraduate education at the University of Texas.
 Author or editor of 9 books and over 250 articles, Pennebaker has received numerous awards and honors.

 Kate G. Blackburn

 Kate is an Oak Ridge Institute for Science and Education Post-Doctoral Fellow in the Department of Psychology at the University of Texas at Austin.
 Her research explores the perceptual and behavioral processes of language use reflected in people’s stories and social interactions online.
 Her recent research has examined language use in breakup stories, food themes communicated within online communities, relational behaviors on social networking sites, and deceptive health messages related to absenteeism.
 This research appears in the Journal of Social and Personal Relationships, the Journal of Language and Social Psychology, and Health Communication.